W (magazine)

-W (or W Magazine) is an American fashion magazine that was launched in 1972 as a sister publication to Women's Wear Daily.
-W began as a biweekly spin-off of Women's Wear Daily.
+W (stylized in all caps), also known as W Magazine, is an American bi-monthly fashion magazine that covers fashion, culture, entertainment, beauty, life, and travel.
+Since 2019, Sara Moonves has overseen the magazine's editorial content as editor-in-chief.
+John Fairchild, from 1972 was the first editor, remaining in the position until 1997 when Patrick McCarthy took over the role, Stefano Tonchi served as editor-in-chief from 2010 until Moonves appointment in 2019.

+Based at One World Trade Center in the Financial District of New York City it began publication in 1972 as a bi-weekly supplement to the fashion trade newspaper, Women's Wear Daily.
+In 1993, the publication transitioned into a monthly magazine and was no longer a supplement to Women's Wear Daily.

+W Korea launched in 2005 and is the oldest continuously operating international edition of W, W China launched in 2023 and is distributed across Mainland China.
+Youth culture-focused, WYouth launched in 2026.

 Background

-W was launched in 1972 by James Brady, who at the time was the publisher of the newspaper (and sister publication of W, Women's Wear Daily).
-The magazine was published twice per month until 1993 when it was relaunched as an oversized publication published on a monthly schedule.
+W was launched in 1972.
+The magazine was published as a bi-weekly until 1993, when it was relaunched as an oversized publication published on a monthly schedule.

-In 2000, Condé Nast purchased the magazine from Fairchild Publications.
-In 2019, it was sold to Surface Media (later renamed Future Media Group) and in 2020 it was sold to W Media which was created for the purchase.
+In 1999, Condé Nast purchased the magazine from Fairchild Publications.
+In 2019, it was sold to Surface Media (later renamed Future Media Group) and in 2020, it was sold to W Media which was created for the purchase.
 It now operates in partnership with Bustle Digital Group and Mic, along with a group of investors (led by Karlie Kloss).

-The magazine is currently published every other month, alongside a summer special issue (seven times per year).
+The magazine is published every other month, alongside a summer special issue (seven times per year).